WartaPoirier-corp/ananos/docs/core-types.md

 /// Zero or one value
 Option<Type : U>

+/// A String type
+String

+/// A type representing a type, used for reflection
+/// and polymorphism
+Type
 ```

 ## Needed for the system to work as expected by most people